Fred Mascherino: The Lemonheads

 In the winter of 2012, Fred spent 9 weeks on the road playing bass for The Lemonheads.
 The band was playing "It's a Shame About Ray" in its entirety, one of Fred's favorite albums in college.

 Solo

 In Spring 2012, Mascherino announced a small solo tour throughout the northeast region of the United States.
 Named the "Super Karate Tour," the live shows also feature Scott Reynolds, vocalist for All and the Pavers, as well as Philadelphia, PA-based Toy Cannons.

 Say Anything

-During the summer of 2014, Mascherino joined the indie-punk group Say Anything as a touring guitarist and backup vocalist for the group's Hebrews Tour only.
+During the summer of 2014, Mascherino joined the indie-punk group Say Anything as a touring guitarist and backup vocalist for the group's Hebrews Tour.
+He rejoined the recently reformed band in 2023 and appears on their newest single "Psyche!" as well as on their ninth album, ...Is Committed.

 Producing

 Mascherino is credited as a producer and engineer on the 2014 EP Light Years and Heavy Lifting by Only on Weekends.
 He also produced the 2014 EP "Every Light" by Modern Suits.

 On March 26, 2015, Mascherino performed a guitar solo on the Double Experience track "Goddamn Mimetic Business" Mascherino also performed a guitar solo on Joe Matera's "Endless Summer", from his debut album Creature of Habit, released in 2012.

+Released on September 18, 2024, Mascherino performed guest vocals on the track "Without a Doubt" on the self-titled album by Mighty Tortuga, a band signed to Heading East Records.
+He also produced and engineered the album alongside Stephen Angello.